gislab-npo/gislab-doc/docs/installation/virtual.rst

 installation.
 Using GIS.lab provisioner for upgrade is recommended to keep all parts of GIS.lab in consistent state.

-GIS.lab source code update:
+In GIS.lab source code directory run:

 .. code-block:: sh

    $ git pull

-Upgrade with Vagrant:
+Upgrade Master virtual machine with Vagrant:

 .. code-block:: sh